Accused Killer of PC Sharon Beshenivsky Denies Murder 18 Years On

-Piran Ditta Khan, accused of the murder of PC Sharon Beshenivsky in Bradford 18 years ago, has pleaded not guilty to the charges at Leeds Crown Court.
-The 74-year-old faces allegations related to the fatal shooting of the officer on November 18, 2005, as she and a colleague responded to reports of a robbery.
+Piran Ditta Khan, charged with the murder of PC Sharon Beshenivsky in Bradford nearly two decades ago, has entered a not guilty plea at Leeds Crown Court.
+The 74-year-old faces murder charges over the fatal shooting on November 18, 2005, when PC Beshenivsky and a colleague were responding to a robbery call.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.